vaibhav1466/Project/README.md

 # Project
-This is demo for zerodha
+This is demo for zerodha.